Skip to content

 Warning

-If a snapshot with the Change Log transformation type fails and is restarted, a second record will be created for each row that was processed before the point of failure, resulting in duplicate rows in the destination table.
-This is expected behavior for a Change Log transformation type, but you need to be aware of the behavior and have a strategy to deal with the duplicate rows.
+If a snapshot with the Change Log replication type fails and is restarted, a second record will be created for each row that was processed before the point of failure, resulting in duplicate rows in the destination table.
+This is expected behavior for a Change Log replication type, but you need to be aware of the behavior and have a strategy to deal with the duplicate rows.

 Example